'Not Canadian enough:' Edmonton woman's girls denied citizenship under 2009 law

 When Justin Trudeau was citizenship and immigration critic, he promised in a March 2011 news release to change the "anachronistic" law.

-But Morgan said the Liberal government still hasn't addressed the loophole for second-generation Canadians born abroad.
+But the Liberal government still hasn't addressed the loophole for second-generation Canadians born abroad, Chapman said.

 He said the Maruyama family is caught in the middle of the 2009 legal changes.